 Instant runoff voting (IRV) is a ranked choice voting system for single-winner elections that, in a single round of counting, accomplishes the goal of a two-round runoff election.
-Also called ranked choice voting, preferential voting, majority voting and the alternative vote, IRV avoids the undemocratic outcomes of plurality voting that occur when so-called "spoilers" split the majority vote.
+Sometimes called "ranked choice voting," "preferential voting," "majority voting" and "the alternative vote," IRV avoids the undemocratic outcomes of plurality voting that occur when so-called "spoilers" split the majority vote.
 By allowing voters to rank candidates in order of preference, IRV enables voters to vote their hopes instead of their fears, upholds the principle of majority rule and avoids the expenses and campaign spending associated with two rounds of voting.

 Instant runoff voting is used to elect the national parliaments of Australia and Papua New Guinea, the president of Ireland and the leaders of governments in a growing number of cities, including London (United Kingdom), Wellington (New Zealand), Minneapolis and St. Paul in Minnesota, San Francisco and Oakland in California, and Portland (ME).
 IRV is also used to select the Best Picture Oscar and for leaders of hundreds of major private associations and student governments.

 Explore this website for more information on how IRV works and where it is used.
 For more information on the benefits of IRV, see Why Use IRV?

 - Instant runoff voting uses ranked choice ballots to simulate a traditional runoff in a single round of voting.
 Voters rank candidates in order of preference.
 They typically are given the option to rank as many or as few candidates as they wish.
 Indicating support for a lesser choice never counts your higher choices.